 The minimum damping ratio.

-steady-state reactive power control requirements of the generating plant according to applicable connection requirements such as EN 50549
+Steady-state reactive power control requirements of the generating plant according to applicable connection requirements such as EN 50549.

 The synthetic inertia.

 Figure 8 shows the principles set out in the ENSTO-E document to limit the unlimited current phasor to the current limits of the generating unit.
 The generating unit limits the output current only by reducing the current phasor magnitude while maintaining the current phasor angle of the unlimited phasor constant.
 Active power priority or reactive power priority is not accepted for grid-forming generating units.